 Mikvah Refurbishment

-Recently completed works on our Whitefield mikvah have seen facilities brought completely up to date, creating a spiritual and appropriate environment.
+The Whitefield Mikvah has seen facilities brought completely up to date, creating a spiritual and appropriate environment.

 You can still help.